Švejk's journey is mapped on an Austria-Hungary map from 1914, showing the military districts of the

 Karlín is mentioned 13 times in The Good Soldier Švejk.

-Karlín was the town where Feldkurat Katz lived, more precisely in Královská třída (now Sokolovská třída).
+was the town where Feldkurat Katz lived, more precisely in Královská třída (now Sokolovská třída).
 We must assume that his office was near Ferdinandova kasárna.
-Part of the action in [I.10-13] takes place in Karlín, mostly in the flat of Katz.
-The town itself and places within it are mentioned numerous times later in the novel (through anecdotes).
+Part of the action in [I.10-13] takes place in Karlín, mostly in Katz's flat.
+The town and some of its places are mentioned numerous times later in the novel (through anecdotes).

 Background

-Karlín is a district in Prague that borders Vltava, Praha II., Žižkov and Libeň.
-It was until 1922 a separate town.
+is a district in Prague that stretches along the southern bank of Vltava.
+It borders the urban districts Prague II, Žižkov and Libeň.
+Until 1922, it was a separate town.

-Ferdinandova kasárna (also Karlínska kasárna) was located here and served as heaquarters of Infanterieregiment Nr.
-91 until August 1914.
+Ferdinandova kasárna (also Karlínská kasárna) was located here and served as the headquarters of Infanterieregiment Nr.
+91 from 1906 until August 1914.
 See Regimentskanzlei Budweis.
 Karlín was an industrial town where large plants like Daňkovka were located.
 Another important institution in town was Invalidovna.
-During the world war it served as a military hospital, and it was until 2013 the site of VÚA (The Central Military Archive).
+During World War I, it was used as a military hospital, and until 2013 it was the site of VÚA (The Central Military Archive).

-Karlín hejtmanství had a population of 69,184 where the largest communities apart from the town itself were Troja, Kobylisy and Vysočany.
+In 1910, Karlín hejtmanství had a population of 69,184, where the largest communities apart from the town itself were Troja, Kobylisy and Vysočany.

 Demography